ShaYmez/freestar-wiki/everywhere/docs/guides/rf-links/pbx/quick-setup.md

 ## 1. PBX Admin: Assign RF-Link Credentials

-When a new RF-Link owner signs up, the PBX admin provides:
+When a new RF-Link owner signs up, the RF Link owner  provides:
 - **Username** (e.g. `rfnode12345`)
 - **Password/Secret** (e.g. `YourStrongPassword`)
-- **PBX Public IP or DNS** (e.g. `linkpbx.freestar.org`)
 - **IAX Port** (4569 is default)
+Upon acceptence we provide steering to the documentation for setup

 The RF-Link owner uses these to configure their node.
+Negotiate the ticket to assign these credetials

 ---